Tim Howard: The Goal Keeper

 Tim's years of American soccer helped prepare him for England, professionally and spiritually.
 "I came to a crossroads," says the 27-year-old.
 As he tasted success on the field, he realized he had two choices: strive to be a sports idol, or give God the glory.
 Tim vowed to give credit to the Creator.

-During that time, Tim became involved with Athletes in Action, the sports ministry of Campus Crusade for Christ.
+During that time, Tim became involved with Athletes in Action, the sports ministry of Cru.
 Through AIA, he forged friendships with many of his teammates and also the team chaplain, Rob Skead.

 In New Jersey, Tim and other players met regularly at a Barnes & Noble bookstore to study the Book of John.
 "No one knew who we were," says Rob, associate staff member with AIA.
 "Obviously it would have been different if we were the Giants or the Yankees."